Thai Toilets – Get Me Out Of Here

 Thai toilets or squat toilets as they are also known are one of the main reasons for westerners deciding village life is not for them.
 The comfort of a hotel bathroom and the safety it offers is a world away from the village home’s outside or under house lavatory and the dreaded visit to it in the middle of the night.

-Mosquitoes, frogs and lizards are part of the bathroom decor and stories of snakes in the washroom are not uncommon tales.
+Mosquitoes, frogs and lizards are part of the bathroom decor, and stories of snakes in the washroom are not uncommon tales.
 Snakes don’t just slither through an open doorway they also pass through the waste pipe via the septic tank and exit out of the squat toilet.
 Squatters rights in Thailand are unheard of.
-Did I mention spiders.
+Did I mention spiders?
 Aaaaaah!

 Avoiding foods which may lead to an upset stomach is another consideration if you find the squat toilet an unwelcome and disturbing thought.
-A spicy salad (som tum) with its red hot chillies should be avoided because being full with som tum is a receipe for a disastrous night.
+A spicy salad (som tum) with its red hot chillies should be avoided because being full with som tum is a recipe for a disastrous night.
 Many a brave man has visited the hong nam in the middle of the night with his Thai girlfriend stood guard outside.

 ‘ Dah…ling, you okay.
 Village have no snake and man next house eat all spiders.
 Frog your friend.
 Ching ching.’

-If nature does call you one dark night just after thunder and lightning has laid low the village electricity supply, Beyond The Mango Juice offers you five songs to upload onto your iPod to keep you company whilst you squat your bot a few metres from a septic tank full of cobras.
+If nature does call you one night just after thunder and lightning has laid low the village electricity supply, Beyond The Mango Juice offers you five songs to upload onto your iPod to keep you company while you squat your bot a few metres from a septic tank full of cobras.

 Come Up And See Me (Make Me Smile) – Steve Harley and Cockney Rebel